pseudogene/lamp-denv/denv/README.md

 ##How to use this repository?

-This repository host both the scripts and command used by this study and the raw results generated at the time.
+This repository host both the scripts and commands used by this study and the raw results generated at the time.

 ####Collecting genomes